Careers in Art and Design

-In the business end of an arts organization, an arts administrator is responsible for the everyday operation of the organization.
+In the business end of an art and design organization, an arts administrator is responsible for the everyday operation of the organization.
 This may include professional for-profit, and many professional and nonprofessional not-for-profit, arts-related businesses.
 Duties often consist of managing a staff, marketing, maintaining budgets, developing programs, and raising funds.

 Art Studio Manager